 Diane Kruger stars in Fatih Akin‘s 2017 film In the Fade (Aus dem Nichts).
-Kruger portrays Katja, in the film, a woman whose husband has just been released from prison for a drug-dealing charge.
+Kruger portrays Katja, in the film, as a woman whose husband has just been released from prison for a drug-dealing charge.
 But during his time in prison, he has turned his life around.
-Then suddenly, Katja’s husband and their 6-year old son are killed by a bomb planted by Neo-Nazis.
+Then suddenly, Katja’s husband and their 6-year-old son are killed by a bomb planted by Neo-Nazis.
 With her life in pieces, Katja decides to search for answers.
 And she seeks revenge.

 Director Akin is one of the country’s top filmmakers and has been making some of the best German movies in recent years.

-Watch In the Fade on Hulu.
+Watch In the Fade on Amazon.

 Young Karl Marx